 And, as Development Today notes, a hands off approach is very unlikely ever to work in countries like Papua New Guinea and the Democratic Republic of Congo.

-“A re-thinking is in order,” Development Today write.
+“A re-thinking is in order,” Development Today writes.
 I look forward to a constructive discussion in the comments below and in future Opinion pieces for Development Today.

 Saving tropical forests turns out to be neither cheap nor quick